WikiCommunityHealth/warnings-dropoff-analysis/README.md

 ## Run

-In order to call the scripts on all the MongoDB database collections it is possibile to run the `run` bash script.
+In order to call the scripts on all the MongoDB database collections, it is possibile to run the `run` bash script.

 ```bash
 ./run.sh